 While 5G technology continues to spread across the globe, carriers are trying to find uses for their ultra-high-bandwidth, low-latency wireless networks — a challenge properly incentivized smart people will tackle.
 To that end, Verizon today revealed the winners of its 5G EdTech Challenge, a million-dollar contest to create educational experiences using 5G technology, in the process revealing three additional cities that will likely get Verizon 5G networks this year.

 As previously announced, each of 10 winners will receive $100,000 in funding for their projects, as well as access to Verizon’s 5G network and expert training resources, with the goal of deploying the experiences for the fall 2019 semester.
-Though Verizon has launched 5G services in Houston, Indianapolis, Los Angeles, and Sacramento, none of the award winners is in one of those cities: Eight are in New York City, one is in Atlanta, and the last is in Medford, Massachusetts near Boston.
+Though Verizon has launched 5G services in Houston, Indianapolis, Los Angeles, and Sacramento, none of the award winners is in those cities: Eight are in New York City, one is in Atlanta, and the last is in Medford, Massachusetts near Boston.

-While some of the winning experiences will be school-specific, others will take place in museums or public spaces, assuming that Verizon has mobile 5G networks installed by this fall.
+While some of the winning experiences will be school-specific, others will take place in museums or public spaces, assuming Verizon has mobile 5G networks installed by this fall.
 Notably, though the contest was open to AI, AR, and VR uses of 5G, it appears that all of the winning projects used VR or AR, with none conspicuously spotlighting AI.
 The winners are:

 - Columbia University for separate VR and AR projects.
-Visceral Science uses VR to immerse students in “inaccessible realms,” letting them interact with atoms and particles, planets and stars, black holes and galaxies.
+Visceral Science uses VR to immerse students in “inaccessible realms,” letting them interact with atoms and particles, planets and stars, and black holes and galaxies.
 An AR project uses HoloLens to help autistic students improve their social skills by reading emotions and having conversations with virtual characters in a room.

 - New York University for two virtual and mixed reality experiences.
 5G COVET will let students visit virtual education labs by moving between rooms, akin to the location-based escape room craze.
 A 5G Collaborative Mixed Reality Classroom will let students work together on virtual models and hypotheses, testing them in real time.